 When is it the time to say goodbye?

 - The relationship is physically or mentally abusive.

 - It causes enough stress that it affects important areas of your life, like work or home life.

-- You find yourself spending a lot of time thinking about the sour relationship and losing sleep over it.
+- You find yourself spending a lot of time thinking about the bitter relationship and losing sleep over it.

 - The relationship is one-sided when there is no valid reason why there isn’t some effort made by the other person.

 - The relationship is only about borrowing money.